2016 Munich knife attack

-The 2016 Munich knife attack took place on 10 May 2016 when a 27-year-old mentally disturbed man stabbed four men, one of them fatally at Grafing station in the Upper Bavarian town of Grafing, around 32 km from Munich, southern Germany.
-As the knifer reportedly shouted "Allahu Akbar" while stabbing victims at random, first reactions of the German and international media as well as the general public suspected an Islamist attack.
-On his arrest shortly after the attack, the perpetrator proved to be a mentally disturbed, unemployed carpenter with drug problems and no known ties to Islamist organizations.
-In August 2017, the Landgericht München II ruled the man to not be criminally liable of the crime and committed him to a closed psychiatric ward.
+On 10 May 2016, a mass stabbing occurred at the train station of Grafing, a suburb of Munich, Germany.
+One person was killed and three others injured.
+The perpetrator, a 27-year-old German man, was arrested.
+In August 2017, the Munich II District Court (Landgericht München II) ruled that the man was not criminally liable for the crime and committed him to a closed psychiatric facility.

+The case briefly gained international attention as a potential terrorist attack, as the perpetrator had shouted "Allahu Akbar", although it was later revealed that he had no Islamist background and an extensive record for mental illness.
+Although German media reported that there was no evidence for a political or religious motive hours after the stabbing, misinformation spread on social media.
+The right-wing Alternative for Germany (AfD) party accused police of a cover-up and falsely attributed the stabbing to a convicted Islamist who had died the previous year.

+Background

+English language media most commonly describe the stabbing as taking place in Munich, as Grafing, located around 30 km kilometres south of the city, is connected to the Munich S-Bahn system.

+The stabbing occurred amidst heightened security concerns regarding Islamic terrorism in Europe.

 The attack

-The attack occurred during the morning hours of 10 May 2016 at Grafing station in the town of Grafing in the Munich Metropolitan Region.
-A 56-year-old man was attacked by the perpetrator with a 10 cm knife on board a Munich S-Bahn train; he later died in hospital.
-A further man was then attacked on the platform, then the knifer targeted two cyclists in front of the station, one of them a local newspaper deliveryman of 58 years who was seriously injured in the attack.
+The attack occurred during the morning hours of 10 May 2016 at Grafing station.
+A 56-year-old man was attacked by the perpetrator with a 10 cm knife on board a Munich S-Bahn train; the victim later died at a hospital.
+The attacker then assaulted another man on the station platform before targeting two cyclists outside, including a 58 year old local newspaper deliveryman who was seriously injured.
 According to eyewitnesses and confirmed by investigators, the perpetrator shouted "Allahu Akbar" ("God is great" in Arabic) and, in German, "Infidel, you must die now" during the attack.
 All victims were randomly chosen.
 The train driver and a security official were reported to have chased the man away from the station.
 Police officers responded at the crime scene on 5:04 a.m. and arrested a suspect only minutes later in front of the station.